blockstrap/framework/README.md

 ![Wallet Screen-Shot](docs/img/dashboard.jpg)

-__No private keys are ever stored or transmitted anywhere as they are only generated inline at the moment of transaction.__

-__Public information is stored within the device using HTML5 localStorage so is unavailable in private modes.__
+__No private keys are ever stored or transmitted as they are only generated inline at the moment of transaction.
+Public information is stored within the device using HTML5 localStorage so is unavailable when browsing privately.__

 We suggest that you read our [documentation](#) for more information and instructions on how to get started.